by P. Novakovic, MD

 Fig. 2.
 Greater sciatic foramen

-In some individuals especially those who build up the PM in gym or during a professional sports career the PM may occupy the entire greater sciatic foramen to the degree of eliciting pressure on neurological and vascular structures located in this anatomical opening (Ripani, et al., 2006).
+In some individuals, especially those who build up the PM in the gym or during a professional sports career, the PM may occupy the entire greater sciatic foramen to the degree of eliciting pressure on neurological and vascular structures located in this anatomical opening (Ripani et al., 2006).
 The PM receives motor innervation from the S1-S2 spinal nerves.

 The PM participates in the abduction and lateral rotation of the hip joint.
 The gluteal muscles, including the piriformis and quadratus lumborum muscles, are key players in our ability to walk upright.
-Every time we lift a foot to take a step, the opposite side quadratus lumborum muscle binds together the thoracic cage with the pelvis, and at the same time the entire gluteal group stabilizes the hip joint.
-With such simultaneous action, the opposite side of the body becomes a rigid structure which acquires enough stability and balance to resist the force of gravity while we are finishing the step and are on both feet again.
+Every time we lift a foot to take a step, the opposite side quadratus lumborum muscle binds together the thoracic cage with the pelvis, and at the same time, the entire gluteal group stabilizes the hip joint.
+With such simultaneous action, the opposite side of the body becomes a rigid structure that acquires enough stability and balance to resist the force of gravity while we finish the step and are on both feet again.

-If we look at the anatomy of the gluteal muscles, it is noticeable that all of them originate from the outer surface of the pelvic bones and sacrum and insert into the greater trochanter (see Fig. 1a).
+Let’s look at the anatomy of the gluteal muscles.
+It is noticeable that all of them originate from the outer surface of the pelvic bones and sacrum and are inserted into the greater trochanter (see Fig. 1a).
 Only the PM starts from the inside of the pelvis (see Fig. 1b) and uses the same area of insertion (i.e., greater trochanter).

-Despite the fact that the PM shares similar action to the other gluteal muscles, it is the only biomechanical force which stabilizes the hip joint from the inside of the pelvis and balances the action of all the other gluteal muscles.
-This is what makes the action of the PM so unique.
+Although the PM’s action is similar to that of the other gluteal muscles, it is the only biomechanical force that stabilizes the hip joint from the inside of the pelvis and balances the action of all the other gluteal muscles.
+This is what makes the PM’s action unique.

-In the difference with other gluteal muscles, the PM is able to participate in the lateral rotation and abduction in the hip joint while prime movement of other gluteal muscles is mostly the lateral rotation in the hip joint.
+Unlike other gluteal muscles, the PM is able to participate in lateral rotation and abduction in the hip joint, while the prime movement of other gluteal muscles is mostly lateral rotation.

 The PM has one more unique biomechanical characteristic.
-It is able to elicit direct pressure and rotation force on the sacro-iliac joint (Retzlaff, 1974).
+It can elicit direct pressure and rotation force on the sacroiliac joint (Retzlaff, 1974).
 This fact greatly contributes to the tension in the SI joint and lower back pain {forms} as a result of Sacroiliitis.

-The PM is an absolutely unique muscle in our body, because of its complex relation with many important nervous and vascular structures in the pelvis and gluteal area.
-The tension in the PM may affect following structures.
+The PM is an absolutely unique muscle in our body because of its complex relationship with many important nervous and vascular structures in the pelvis and gluteal area.
+Tension in the PM may affect the following structures.

 1. Sacral Plexus

-As we discussed above, the inner third of PM is located inside the pelvis.
-In the place of origin (anterior surface of the sacrum and SI joint) the PM forms a cushion for the sacral plexus especially to S2-S3 spinal nerve roots (Russell et al., 2008).
-This plexus is the origin of many nerves (i.e., sciatic, gluteal inferior, cutaneous posterior, etc.) which innervate the pelvic inner organs, the gluteal area, and the lower extremities.
-Fig. 3 presents the anatomy of the sacral plexus and its relation to the PM borders which are emphasized by solid red lines.
+As discussed above, the inner third of PM is inside the pelvis.
+In the place of origin (anterior surface of the sacrum and SI joint), the PM forms a cushion for the sacral plexus, especially for S2-S3 spinal nerve roots (Russell et al., 2008).
+This plexus originates from many nerves (i.e., sciatic, gluteal inferior, cutaneous posterior, etc.) that innervate the pelvic inner organs, the gluteal area, and the lower extremities.
+Fig. 3 presents the anatomy of the sacral plexus and its relation to the PM borders, emphasized by solid red lines.

 Fig. 3.
 Sacral plexus and PM

-The clinical signs of the irritation of the sacral plexus by the PM is a unique combination of the lower back pain, peripheral symptoms in the lower extremity and variety of visceral symptoms (e.g. constipation, intense menstrual pains, erectile dysfunction, etc.).
+The clinical signs of the sacral plexus irritation by the PM are a unique combination of lower back pain, peripheral symptoms in the lower extremity, and a variety of visceral symptoms (e.g., constipation, intense menstrual pains, erectile dysfunction, etc.).

 2. Sciatic Nerve